Aliases for HIST1H2BL Gene

 GeneCards Summary for HIST1H2BL Gene

-HIST1H2BL (Histone Cluster 1, H2bl) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+HIST1H2BL (Histone Cluster 1 H2B Family Member L) is a Protein Coding gene.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and DNA Double Strand Break Response.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is HIST1H2BH.
+An important paralog of this gene is HIST1H2BG.

 UniProtKB/Swiss-Prot for HIST1H2BL Gene